luizuk/luizuk/README.md

 pokedexts-lupa.vercel.app/
 </a>

-Lupa has great effort to grow up and solve correctly issues to save time.
-Automation is freedom.
+**Lupa Magic has great effort to grow up and solve correctly issues to save time.
+Automation is freedom.**

 **(🇺🇸 EN) <a href='https://api.whatsapp.com/send?phone=5531975530383'>Contact us here</a>**